smcalilly/smcalilly.github.io/_posts/2024-04-13-cindy-lee-jubilee.md

 > lol i respect this writer who deleted this tweet in response to me, but we shouldn't be applying music industry ideas like a "single" to an artist who does everything in opposition to the music industry. i find that like 30% as interesting, conceptually

-With that last bit I reused his words, because I found that an insulting thing to say about somebody's opinion that contradicts your opinion, so I gave it back to him, because that's one of my flaws, just like anybody else, giving back what it felt like whether my feeling is right or wrong.
-It might be weird that I'm sharing this but it's a narrative frame for music writing criticism.
-I don't know why he deleted it.
-I tweet shit and delete it all of the time, though I'm a nobody with 137 Twitter followers to his 18k.
-I should've ignored him, but I felt punched down to and the fighter in me.
+With that last bit I reused his words, because I found it an insulting thing that didn't engage with my opinion, so I gave it back to him, because that's one of my flaws, just like anybody else, giving back what it felt like whether my feeling is right or wrong.
+Weird that I'm sharing this but it's a narrative frame for music writing criticism.
 He responded:

 > I think it's weird that you'd think someone who made a record that sounds like this would not have obsessive interest in other artists' bodies of work, like that just wouldn't be plausible at all